 The Peak Academy is a publicly funded, independent state school.
 The Academy is situated in Dursley, Gloucestershire, and draws pupils from a range of backgrounds, both urban and rural, across Gloucestershire and also neighbouring LEAs.

-The Academy is a special school for young people all of whom have a statement identifying behavioural, emotional, and social difficulties as their primary need.
+The Academy is a special school for young people all of whom have a statement primarily identifying Social, Emotional and Mental Health needs including a range of secondary needs such as; moderate learning communication and interaction, ASD and attachment and trauma.
 The Academy can admit up to 60 pupils between the ages of 11 and 16.

 Underpinning this vision is our commitment to the inclusion of young people with special needs and disabilities in our society.
 This begins by offering an outstanding education and is supported by our commitment to lifelong learning.
 It also addresses negative attitudes; lack of services, or ready access to them; and other harmful social, economic, and cultural barriers.

 The staff and governors provide a highly effective and individual package of education, care, and pastoral support to young people who may have only negative experiences of school.
 A safe, caring environment supported by high levels of staffing ensures that each pupil has the opportunity to make progress and achieve their full potential.

 The high standard of education on offer in a caring environment provides a positive choice for parents and young people.
 The Peak Academy is committed to a strong partnership between home and school in order for pupils to achieve high standards in all areas of the curriculum.